GerHobbelt/owemdjee/README.md

 - [uchardet](../uchardet) -- [uchardet](https://www.freedesktop.org/wiki/Software/uchardet/) is an encoding and language detector library, which attempts to determine the encoding of the text.
 It can reliably detect many charsets.
 Moreover it also works as a very good and fast language detector.
 - [ucto](./ucto) -- text tokenization
 - [uctodata](./uctodata) -- data for `ucto` library
+- [UIforETW](../UIforETW): Bruce Dawson's user interface for recording ETW (Event Tracing for Windows) traces, which allow amazingly deep investigations of performance problems on Windows.
 - [uint128_t](./uint128_t)
 - [unicode-cldr](./unicode-cldr)
 - [unicode-icu](./unicode-icu)
 - [upscaledb](../upscaledb) -- a.k.a. hamsterdb: a thread-safe key/value database engine.
 It supports a B+Tree index structure, uses memory mapped I/O (if available), fast Cursors and variable length keys and can create In-Memory Databases.
 - [upskirt-markdown](./upskirt-markdown) -- MarkDown renderer
 - [url](./url) -- URI parsing and other utility functions
+- [velocypack](../velocypack): a fast and compact format for serialization and storage.
+These days, JSON (JavaScript Object Notation, see ECMA-404) is used in many cases where data has to be exchanged.
+Lots of protocols between different services use it, databases store JSON (document stores naturally, but others increasingly as well).
+It is popular, because it is simple, human-readable, and yet surprisingly versatile, despite its limitations.
+At the same time there is a plethora of alternatives ranging from XML over Universal Binary JSON, MongoDB's BSON, MessagePack, BJSON (binary JSON), Apache Thrift till Google's protocol buffers and ArangoDB's shaped JSON.
+When looking into this, we were surprised to find that none of these formats manages to combine compactness, platform independence, fast access to sub-objects and rapid conversion from and to JSON.
 - [VisualScriptEngine](../VisualScriptEngine) -- A visual scripting engine designed for embedding.
 The engine is written in modern C++ and compiles on several platforms with no external dependencies.
 - [websocket-sharp](./websocket-sharp)
 - [webview](./webview)
 - [wget](./wget)
+- [Windows10EtwEvents](../Windows10EtwEvents): Events from all manifest-based and mof-based ETW providers across Windows 10 versions.
 - [WinHttpPAL](./WinHttpPAL) -- implements [WinHttp API](https://docs.microsoft.com/en-us/windows/win32/winhttp/winhttp-start-page) Platform Abstraction Layer for POSIX systems using libcurl
 - [wxCharts](./wxCharts)
 - [wxExamples](../wxExamples)